 Many of our different canine friends require some grooming and care for their fur.
 GSH Mixes are not actually the heaviest shedding dogs but fall around the middle category.
 They are moderate shedders, meaning someone with allergies in your home wouldn’t be very fine with you getting a Shepsky.
 Their shedding is particularly more noticeable around season shift periods.

-The thick double coat of these dogs makes them need a weekly brushing of at least 2 or 3 times to ensure that they say free and shiny.
+The thick double coat of these dogs makes them need a weekly brushing of at least two or three times to ensure that they say free and shiny.
 Wax also accumulates in their ears, requiring regular checking and cleaning with a cotton ball.
 You will need to be an ear cleaning expert to do this regularly or get help from a vet or a professional groomer.

 I recommend that you use a fulminator slicker brush to manage the problem of shedding and totally eliminate any thought of shaving your Gerberian Shepsky because it’s their fur that gives them protection in extremely hot or cold conditions.